 To develop a PTP model, given RPC it is additionally required to have historic data for:

-- RPC flag with date stamp
+- RPC flag with a date stamp

 - Promise to pay level data over time with account link, including amount, terms and break or kept indicator

-Information displayed to your agents
+The information displayed to your agents

-With models built by Principa in our proprietary decisioning software, DecisionSmart, Principa’s Agent X Call Centre Virtual Assistant can deliver real-time call and account specific data, decisions and information to your agents visually, to inform, guide and motivate them.
+With models built by Principa in our proprietary decisioning software, DecisionSmart, Principa’s Agent X Call Centre Virtual Assistant can deliver real-time call and account-specific data, decisions and information to your agents visually, to inform, guide and motivate them.